seatable/seatable-scripts/manual/python/sql.md

 Some column types in SeaTable have list values.
 The SeaTable UI supports a few special filters for such types.
 They are `HAS ANY OF`, `HAS ALL OF`, `HAS NONE OF`, `IS EXACTLY`.
 You may also use the same syntax to filter such columns with SQL.

 For example, if column "city" is of type multi-select, and we want to find out all rows that contains "New York" or "Paris" in the "city" column, you can query: `select * from table where city has any of ("New York", "Paris");`.
 The list of string constant are enclosed with brackets, just like the syntax for `IN`.

+## Indexes

+To improve query performance, SeaTable will automatically create indexes for the rows stored in big data storage engine.
+Currently, text, number, date, single-select, multiple-select, collaborators, creator, create date, modifier, modification date columns are indexed.
+No manual index manipulations are supported at the moment.

+When you add or delete a column in a table, the index for this column is not added/removed immediately.
+Index creation and deletion only happen in the next Archive operation.